Oculus Rift Output with AppOculus Plugin

 Oculus SDK is required for recompiling the AppOculus plugin:

-- Get the Oculus Rift SDK.
+- Get the Oculus SDK for Windows.

 The 1.10 version is required.

 - Set the path to the <Oculus Rift SDK>/LibOVR folder in the OCULUSROOT environment variable:

 - Compile the plugin in one of the following ways:

 Since version 1.10, Oculus Rift SDK library (LibOVR) is compiled with the /MT flag set for the runtime library.
 For the plugin to work correctly, you can:

 - Compile the plugin with the /MT flag (see details below) or